cherryw12/contacts-app/README.md

-# Getting Started with Create React App
+# Contacts App for Resonate Solutions

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made for the Resonate Solutions technical assignment.

-## Available Scripts
+## Run the code

-In the project directory, you can run:
+In the Contacts-App folder, run:

-### `npm start`
+### `npm start` or `yarn start`

-Runs the app in the development mode.\
+This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\